 O’Collins & Farrugua, 1991 – Religion is systems of belief in and response to the Divine, including the Sacred Books, and cultic rituals, and ethical practices of the adherents.
 Please note here that cultic is not exclusive to ogbonis and other diabolic practices, but means the worship or veneration [in the Christian case] of God.

 I can go on with many more definitions of Religion, but we will make do with the above.
 And as you can see, it is just as I explained that they are all alike.
-It is also pertinent to note that human beings are prone to searching for God and the meaning of life; this is common sensical.
-It has always been so from the beginning and it is why God revealed Himself gradually to us in the Bible – through the prophets and Jesus Christ, and continues to do so till date through the power of the Holy Spirit in the Church and in all sincere hearts that seek Him.
+It is also pertinent to note that human beings are prone to searching for God [whether they realize it or not] and the meaning of life; this is common sensical.
+It has always been so from the beginning of time and it is why God revealed Himself gradually to us in the Bible – through the prophets and then through Jesus Christ, and continues to do so till date through the power of the Holy Spirit in the Church and in all sincere hearts that seek Him.

-It might seem that I am taking this too far, but I am trying to explain the basics which the proponents of ‘eschewing religion’ are either uninformed about, or ignore, or may have even forgotten after leaving school for a long while.
+It might seem that I am taking this too far back, but I think it is pertinent to explain these basics which the proponents of ‘eschewing religion’ are either uninformed about, or ignore, or may have forgotten about after leaving school for a long while.

-Another reason people are beginning to condemn religion are the confusing differences in denominational doctrines, some of which are termed unreasonable, and others, unfathomable.
-That which is unfathomable, is why it requires faith.
-But faith is not unreasonable, and this is what people condemn.
-Doctrines vary for different denominations, but due to the indoctrination that goes with religion, followers of a particular denomination are blindly bounded by their doctrines.
+Another reason people are beginning to condemn religion are the confusing differences in denominational doctrines.
+Some of these doctrines are termed unreasonable, and others, unfathomable.
+That which is considered unfathomable, is why it requires faith.
+But faith is not unreasonable, it just requires more than reason; and so, it is easy for people to condemn what they do not understand .
+Doctrines vary for different denominations, but due to the indoctrination that goes with religion, followers of a particular denomination are either blindly bounded by their doctrines or firmly counseled by them.

 Also worrisome, is the wanton killing, enslaving and destruction of lives and property, by certain religious sects and extremists, in the name of God.
 This should not be a surprise because even the Bible has warned about such events – John 16:2.
-The Bible’s manner of statement shows it is wrong to do this; in the eyes of the law, it is also wrong; reason and common sense knows it is wrong; and so, generally condemned.
+The Bible’s words show it is wrong to do this; in the eyes of the law, it is also wrong; reason and common sense knows it is wrong; and so, generally condemned.
 Therefore, this is not the fault of religion, but some mental illness, ignorance, hypocrisy and evil; it also happens among atheists.
-Such perpetrators of evil are dissidents who will always find something to hinge on to enact their unholy desires.
+Such perpetrators of evil are dissidents who will always find something to use as excuse to perpetrate their unholy desires.

 The most worrying of the cause of religious condemnation, are the movies and shows that counter faith in God and mock religious practices.
 The media, being a great influence on the mind, is used by people of one religion to mock or condemn another, or used by people who do not even believe in God [atheists] to deride and denigrate religious beliefs.
-These go a long way in negatively affecting those who are yet to mature in their faith or confuse others who are searching for the truth.
+These go a long way in negatively affecting those who are yet to mature in their faith or confuse others who are still searching for God or the truth of life.

 Now the question is, where there is no religion because of the above, what is?
 I have heard some people say, ‘I do not belong to any religion but embrace moral principles’, ‘I don’t need religion to show that I believe in God’, ‘some people live more Christian than the religious’, etc. To these, some judgmental people may conclude, are lazy excuses to avoid worship activities or are self-deluded; but not me oh!
 I simply think we do not understand the concepts we use.
-How can you practice moral principles that have its basics and end as God and claim not to belong to any religion?
+How can you practice moral principles that have its basics and end as God, and claim not to belong to any religion?
 How can you not need religion to believe in God, when belief is part of religion?
-And how do people live Christian lives without worshiping Christ with others?
-How do you show your faith without worship, virtues and celebration of the body of Christ as commanded by Christ in Luke 22:19, for Christians?
+And how do people live Christian lives without attributing it to Christianity and worshiping Christ with others?
+How do you show your faith without worship, virtues, righteous acts and celebration of the body of Christ as commanded by Christ in Luke 22:19, for Christians?
 Who do you ascribe your moral life to if not to the origin and end – God?

 For Christians – Jesus and His earthly family practiced the religion of the Jews by celebrating the Passover, going to the synagogue, performing the rites/rituals as stipulated in the laws, till He instituted the Church – Matthew 16:18, John 13, Luke 22:14-20, and Acts 2.
 So, although, Jesus criticized the practices of the pharisees – Matthew 23:13, He did not condemn the teachings but only explained them better; hence, He is not against religion.
 And Muhammed, the messenger of God to the Muslim is not against religion.